saltstack/salt/doc/ref/cli/index.rst

 Using the Salt Command
 ======================

-The salt command needs a few components to send information to the salt minions.
+The Salt command needs a few components to send information to the salt minions.
 The target minions need to be defined, the function to call and any arguments the function requires.